kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 After we received all seven activities, we will check and ask the student to answer any incomplete activities before sending the next set of lessons.

-We will ONLY send you the next batch of activities after we have confirmed that you have completed the current week of activities.
+We will ONLY send you the next batch of lessons after we have confirmed that you have completed the activities for the current week.

 ## Phone Coaching Rules